gbloch/prefab-patterns/README.md

 Use the **design-origami** gem to import design patterns into your rails app from the command line.
-All the patterns are imported from [design takeout](design-takeout.herokuapp.com).
-The patterns are very opinionater; from their file location to the markup itself.
-The objective of the **design-origami-gem** and **design-takeout** are to encourage scalability of an app, the standardization of patterns via views, and to be able to generate a true living styleguide.
+All the patterns are imported from [design takeout](https://design-takeout.herokuapp.com).
+The patterns are very opinionated; from their file location to the markup itself.
+The objective of the **design-origami-gem** and **design-takeout** are to encourage scalability of an app, the standardization of patterns via views, and to be able to generate a true living style guide.
 No more copy pasta.

 We got our idea for rendering design patterns using a method from [Mountain View](https://github.com/jgnatch/mountain_view), and the notion